AromaKitsune/Windows-XAML-Styles/README.md

 ### File Explorer, Notification Center

 1. Launch the Windhawk app.
-2. Explore the mods.
+2. Click the "Explore" button.
-3. Search and pick a Styler mod for a specific process.
-4. Click "Details", then "Install".
-5. Go to the "Advanced" tab.
-6. Clear everything in the "Mod settings" text box.
-7. Copy the JSON code from this GitHub repo.
-8. Paste the JSON code into the "Mod settings" text box.
-9. Click "Save", and the changes take effect instantly.

-### Lock Screen, System Settings

-1. [Fork a Styler mod](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md).
-2. Find the forked Styler mod in the "Installed Mods" section.
-3. Click "Details".
+3. Find and install the "Windows 11 [process] Styler" mod.
-4. Go to the "Advanced" tab.
+4. Go to the mod's "Advanced" tab.
 5. Clear everything in the "Mod settings" text box.
 6. Copy the JSON code from this GitHub repo.
 7. Paste the JSON code into the "Mod settings" text box.
 8. Click "Save", and the changes take effect instantly.

+### Lock Screen, System Settings

+1. [Fork a Styler mod](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md).
+2. Find the forked Styler mod in the "Installed Mods" section.
+3. Go to the mod's "Advanced" tab.
+4. Clear everything in the "Mod settings" text box.
+5. Copy the JSON code from this GitHub repo.
+6. Paste the JSON code into the "Mod settings" text box.
+7. Click "Save", and the changes take effect instantly.

 ## Additional configuration